 “That connective tissue between what happens at the border and what happens in Boston exists.
 It is tangible.
 It is concrete,” Espinoza-Madrigal said.
 “And it is proven time and time again, as humanitarian crisis after humanitarian crisis brings it to our doorstep.”

-Those conditions are constantly changing — including a list of free dating site in usa announced while the team was on the ground.
+Those conditions are constantly changing — including a new policy from the Biden administration announced while the team was on the ground.
 The new policy limits the number of Venezuelans coming to the U.S. — requiring them to enter via air, and to have a financial sponsor.

 Daniel Rodriguez stands outside a community health center in Juarez, Mexico, next to a bridge connecting the city to El Paso.
 Among the first to be expelled, the 42-year-old says he never would have left his home in Venezuela if he had known about the Biden administration’s new program.

 He wants a response from the United States.
 “Why would they do this?”
 Rodriguez asked.
 If those coming from his homeland are bad people, then Rodriguez agrees they should be expelled.
 But he wants them to be given the opportunity to show who they really are — to work and pay off their debts and support their families.
 That’s all he’s asking, he says.

 “Y de verdad queremos una respuesta por parte de los Estados Unidos.
 Que por qué hace eso con nosotros? … Estamos de acuerdo que si ingresa a cualquiera de nosotros que sea un delincuente, que lo expulsen, pero que no se nos dé la oportunidad de demostrar quienes somos.
 Eso es lo único que nosotros pedimos.”